 Thanks to its versatility, asbestos had many uses before it was declared hazardous.
 In older houses, the most commonly found forms of asbestos insulation are loose fill and pipe insulation.
-Although there are other places it may be present, these are the most likely to be confused with modern materials.
+Although it may be present in other places, these are the most likely to be confused with modern materials.

 Loose-fill asbestos insulation tends to be blue-grey or whitish and looks similar to fallen snow.
 If disturbed, it emits a hazardous plume of dust.

 Cellulose insulation has a fluffy texture, looks like shredded paper, and has a mottled grey colour.
 Because cellulose insulation is often manufactured from recycled paper or denim, it’s common to see flecks of colour in the material.

 The danger from asbestos comes primarily from inhalation, so it’s critically important that you do not disturb it if you think you may have discovered asbestos insulation.

 Insulation is arguably the most dangerous form of asbestos and is found regularly in British properties.
 While it’s present in other states, asbestos insulation is the easiest to disturb, increasing the chance of breathing it in.